rpmuller/ePubs/WP1.md

 period, that the Jews were treated humanely, and were able to pursue philosophy and enlightened speculation.

-Throughtout the Middle Ages, the Mohammedans were more civilized and more humane than the Christians.
+Throughout the Middle Ages, the Mohammedans were more civilized and more humane than the Christians.
 Christians persecuted Jews, especially at times of religious excitement; the Crusades were associated with appalling pogroms.
 In Mohammedan countries, on the